johngoren/charlie_apple_database_merge/README.md

 1. Once the script can successfully connect to the two databases, and has command line execution rights, you should be able to run it as a shell command: **./migrate.py**
 2. Depending on your machine, the process may run for upwards of 15 minutes.
 (Sorry, I didn't get around to optimising/consolidating the many queries into something more efficient with JOINs etc.)
 3. When it's done, your Live DB will have been modified.
 I have been using mysqldump to export the updated Live into an .SQL file.
 4. I then upload (via scp) and import that .SQL file into the Test Migration environment, using WP CLI import {dumpname}.
+This has been going smoothly on the Test Migrate site but hung last Friday when performed on Production.
 5. Post-import cleanup (below)
+6. Copying this environment over in WP Engine (while making appropriate URL changes to wp_options)

 # Post-import cleanup